simplay/excel2excel/README.md

 + `ToExcelIndex`: Which TO excel file that should be used.
 The first file has the index 0.
 + `FromSheetIndex`: The sheet number in the FROM excel file that should be used to lookup cells.
 The first sheet has the index 0.
 + `ToSheetIndex`: The sheet number in the TO excel file that should be used to lookup cells.
 The first sheet has the index 0.
-+ `name`: user defined name for the mapping that will be displayed on error dialogues, may contain whitespace characters.
++ `mappingName`: user defined name for the mapping that will be displayed on error dialogues, may contain whitespace characters.
 + `configSwitch`: Config switch to be turned on for current mapping block.
 + `ax`: The row cell index of a FROM excel file.
 Starts counting at zero.
 The excel index 1 or A respectively gets mapped to the index 0.
 + `ay`: The column cell index of a FROM excel file.
 The excel index 1 or A respectively gets mapped to the index 0.